ianlewis/repo-template-ts/README.md

 Versioning of formatting, linting, and other tools are managed as tool dependencies so they can be more easily maintained.

-`Makefile` targets and linter/formatter config are designed to respect `.gitignore` and not cross `git` submodules boundaries.
+`Makefile` targets and linter/formatter configuration are designed to respect `.gitignore` and not cross `git submodule` boundaries.
 However, you will need to add files using `git add` for new files before they are picked up.

 `Makefile` targets for linters will also produce human-readable output by